biohead/AboveBracknell/README.md

  * It displays thhe flight Departure and Arrival stations using [Josh Douch's ICAO hex lookup APIs](https://api.joshdouch.me).
  * It adds conditional hashtags for aircraft departing or arriving locally at LHR.

 The Raspberry Pi must already be running ADS-B decoding software.
-Many prebuilt images of these exist.
+You can build your own using READSB, or many prebuilt images of these exist.

-Preferred Option:
+Preferred Prebuilt Option:
  * [ADSB Exchange](https://www.adsbexchange.com/how-to-feed/adsbx-custom-pi-image/)

 Other Options: